TristanAsbury/College_Projects/HashTable/README.md

 # Hashtable Project
-**About: This project focused on how to use collision resolution methods (CRMs) to effectively add and search for data into an array of a record data type**
-  - Used C++
-  - User can choose to build the table from a file, then keep adding records to the table using a CRM:
+- User can choose to build the table from a file, then keep adding records to the table using a Collision Resolution Method (CRM):
     - Linear Probing
     - Quadrating Probing
-    - Double Hashing using key/tablesize as the const increment
+    - Double Hashing using key/tablesize as the increment
+### Learning Outcomes:
+✔️ Learned how to properly use Collision Resolution Methods
+✔️ Learned how to handle multiple concurrent clients connected to one server